kwamebaah1/AgriScan/README.md

 # Welcome to AgriScan 👋

-This is a collaborative project
+This is a collaborative project to build an AI model that can precisely detect diseases in crops based on images with a mobile app.

 ## Get started